Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

     - The logic uses **window.matchMedia("(prefers-color-scheme: dark)")** with **change** event listener.
 Please refer to [shared/hooks/useSystemDarkMode.ts](shared/hooks/useSystemDarkMode.ts).

-  - There are useful tailor-made features managed by settings defined in .env file.
+  - The codebase includes a few useful tailor-made features managed by settings in .env file.

     - pagecachetimeout=15: demostrates how to persist cache data on all pages for 15 seconds in production builds.